Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 ### Notes

 You've seen how to push Objects instead of Strings from a Lightstreamer server to a Flex client.
-You can exploit this technique to push complex data structures, but obviously, doing so you'll lose some of the optimizations offered by Lightstreamer protocol.
-For example, the merging algorithm (of the MERGE mode) is applied to the entire bean instead of being applied to each single field, so that every time a property within the bean changes, the entire bean is pushed to the client, not only the changed value.
-As with anything regarding engineering you'll have to choose the trade-off that optimizes properly for your application.
+You can exploit this technique to push complex data structures, but obviously, in doing so, you'll lose some of the optimizations offered by Lightstreamer protocol.
+For example, the merging algorithm (of the MERGE mode) is applied to the entire bean, instead of being applied to each single field, so that every time a property within the bean changes, the entire bean is pushed to the client, not only the changed value.
+As with anything regarding engineering, you'll have to choose the trade-off that optimizes properly for your application.

 ## Install
-If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps:
-* Download *Lightstreamer Server Presto* or *Vivace* (make sure you use Presto or Vivace edition, otherwise the Flex client library used in this tutorial may not be available; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download *Lightstreamer Server Presto* or *Vivace* (make sure you use Presto or Vivace edition, otherwise, the Flex client library used in this tutorial may not be available; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases), unzip it and copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases), unzip it, and copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
-* Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`) and copy them into the `adapters/AMFHelloWOrld/lib` folder.
+* Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`), and copy them into the `adapters/AMFHelloWOrld/lib` folder.
 * Launch Lightstreamer Server.
 * Launch a client like the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).